srahaman1/resources/syllabus_2020fall.md

 Python is a popular, general-purpose, multi-paradigm, open-source, scripting language.
 It is designed to emphasize code readability – has a clean syntax with high-level data types.
 While it is easy for beginners to learn, it is widely used in many scientific and business areas for data exploration.
 This course is an introduction to the Python programming language for students without prior programming experience.
 We cover data types, control flow, object-oriented programming, and data analysis.
 The examples and problems used in this course are drawn from diverse areas such as text processing, webpage scraping, and data analytics.

 ## Course Objectives
-Upon successfully completing this course, students will be able to “do something useful with Python”:
+Upon successfully completing this course, students will be able to "do something useful with Python":
 * Identify/characterize/define a problem
 * Design a Python program to solve the problem
 * Create executable code